topology-gg/isaac/isaac/docs/eng/universe-macro.md

 2. **Dramatization**: by slowing down planet's velocity, the planet falls to the sun quicker, making it impossible for idle civilization to survive.

 ### Impulse cache
-net (aggregated) impulse vector in macro coordinate system, to be applied at the next forwarding tick.
+Between every consecutive ticks, net impulse (in `Vec2`, where x and y components are both fixed-point numbers) created by NDPE launches is accumulated in an impulse cache.
+The accumulated net impulse is applied at each tick to the planet's dynamic, while the impulse cache is cleared.

 ### Macro world forwarding